 When discussing abortion, the exceptional cases of rape and incest often assume disproportional attention.
-They account for less than 2 percent of abortions, according to the Guttmacher Institute and statistics compiled by the State of Florida.
+They account for less than 2 percent of abortions, according to the Guttmacher Institute.
 Pragmatically in terms of secular law, if granting an exception allowing 2 percent of abortions would end 90 percent of abortions, that is a trade-off that could make sense.
 There is certainly no reason to provoke controversy over the “hard cases,” when the vast majority of abortions do not fit those categories

 “I was adopted nearly from birth,” reports Rebecca Wasser Kiessling, an attorney, wife, and mother of five.
 “At 18, I learned that I was conceived out of a brutal rape at knife-point by a seiral rapist.
 Like most people, I’d never considered that abortion applied to my life, but once I received this information, all of a sudden I realized that, not only does it apply to my life, but it has to do with my very existence.”

 It is natural to want to end a pregnancy caused by a traumatic event like rape or incest.
 But how do we respond to precious souls like Rebecca?